-Day 9: Most of today will be taken up with the long drive back south to Reykjavík.
-We will take the main road (road 1) through the north and west of the country and just before entering Reykjavík we will head east and visit Þingvellir National Park as well as the boiling waters of Geysir.
-The former is the site of the historical parliament, chosen for its location, acoustics and topography, it is also one of the best places to witness the cracks and fissures caused by the tectonic plates of America and Europe pulling away from each other.
+Day 9: Most of today will be spent on the long drive back to Reykjavík.
+We’ll take the main road (Road 1) through the north and west of the country and just before entering Reykjavík we’ll head east and visit Þingvellir National Park as well as the boiling waters of Geysir.
+The former is the site of the historical parliament, chosen for its location, acoustics and topography.
+It is also one of the best places to witness the cracks and fissures caused by the tectonic plates of America and Europe pulling away from each other.
 Birds may not be plentiful, although we could bump into a Ptarmigan or Merlin, but the scenery is breathtaking.
 In the evening there will be chance for a walk into the capital for our last night meal.
 Night in Reykjavík.

-Day 10: We’ll spend our last morning on the Reykjanes peninsula searching for any birds that may have eluded us.
-We’ll do some seawatching in the hope of Manx Shearwater and European Storm-petrel, and we’ll check some of the local ponds for vagrants.
-Later we’ll transfer to Keflavík airport where the tour concludes at about 12.00 midday.
+Day 10: We’ll spend our last morning on the Reykjanes peninsula, searching for any birds that may have eluded us and keeping an eye open for vagrants before we transfer to Reykjavík-Keflavík airport, where the tour concludes at about 12.00 midday.

 This tour is organised by our American partner WINGS